FlagAI-Open/Aquila2/README.md

 ## FAQ

-You're welcome to submit your questions in [GitHub Issues](https://github.com/FlagAI-Open/Aquila2/issues) , or share your user experience in the [Discussions ](https://github.com/FlagAI-Open/Aquila2/discussions) section.
+You're welcome to submit your questions or share your user experience in [GitHub Issues](https://github.com/FlagAI-Open/Aquila2/issues) .
 <br><br>

 ## Reproduction